Dilawars9/Data_conversion_for_z-matrix_and_cartesian_coordinates/readme.txt

 ZMT to Cartesian Conversion (parameters) Tool

-This Python script allows you to convert Z-Matrix (ZMT) coordinates to Cartesian coordinates.
+This Python script allows you to convert parameters for Z-Matrix (ZMT) coordinates and Cartesian coordinates.
 It calculates bond lengths, angles, and dihedral angles from the Z-Matrix and XYZ files.

 Table of Contents:
 1. Prerequisites